-Stena Bulk A / S does not use advanced technologies such as artificial intelligence or machine learning.
+Stena Bulk A / S only does limit use advanced technologies such as artificial intelligence or machine learning.
 The Company handles general customer data and employee data.
-Data is processed in accordance with the GDPR and our privacy and information security policies.
+Data is processed in accordance with the GDPR and our privacy and information security policies and AI policy.
 With the limited processing of data, it is the Company's assessment that there is no need for a policy on data ethics.
 The Company will continuously assess whether a policy is necessary.